VFN CO-SERVICE OFFICERS

 * Enhancing our partnership with OPM for more information and coordinate, an OPM increased presence at various chapter meetings.

-*• Encouraging Chapter Service Officers to attend NARFE VFC and National Conventions to support NARFE at the State and National level.
+*• Encouraging Chapter Service Officers to attend NARFE VFN and National Conventions to support NARFE at the State and National level.
 And, take advantage of opportunities to learn more about service information, networking and to share ideas and best practices.

 * Working with NARFE headquarters to stay aware and pass on information as it pertains to SERVICE for our membership.